ppy/osu-wiki/wiki/Game_Modifiers/en.md

 ![Auto Pilot (AP) mod icon][AP]

-> **osu! only**
+> **osu!standard only**

-> Score multiplier: 0.00 (unranked, osu! only)
+> Score multiplier: 0.00 (osu!standard only; unranked)

 > Shortcut key: `X`

-> Description: Automatic cursor movement - just follow the rhythm.
+> Automatic cursor movement - just follow the rhythm.

 > \*\* UNRANKED \*\*

 Auto Pilot mod will take control of the cursor movement and systematically move to the exact centre of the hit object, letting the hit object timing to the player.

-Using Auto Pilot mod also hides the score, combo, and misses and makes it impossible to fail the map, much like No Fail mod does.
+Auto Pilot mod also hides the score, combo, and misses and makes it impossible to fail the map, much like No Fail mod does.
 Also, the spins per minute value done by Auto Pilot is similar to the spins per minute Spun Out mod and the player cannot increase the spins per minute by spinning it (the spinner will be darken and does not read the player's spin input).

 ---